MarkKragerup/MarkKragerup/README.md

 ---
 <img src="https://visitor-badge.laobi.icu/badge?page_id=MarkKragerup.repoName" align="right"/>

-🔭 I’m currently starting a small software incubator with my partner @Hoyerup.
+🔭 I’m currently starting a small software incubator with my partner [@Hoyerup](https://github.com/MathiasHoeyrup).
 We do all sorts of fun projects!

-🌱 I’m currently learning mobile app development, through Ionic as well as Unity game engine.
-Frontend was always weak point, untill React.js found me!
+🌱 I’m currently learning mobile app development through Ionic, as well as Unity game engine.
+Frontend was always my weak point, untill React.js found me!

 👯 I’m looking to collaborate on all sorts of projects.
 I do freelance, open source and volunteer work, collabarations and tutoring!